jared-l-smith/jared-l-smith/_portfolio/sro-sales.md

 ---
 title: "SRO Sales in Rent Burdened Areas"
 excerpt: "This project analyzes the status of Chicago’s single‑room occupancy (SRO) housing since the passing of the 2014 SRO Preservation Ordinance.
-I integrated parcel‑sale and rent‑burden data to map where SRO losses intersect with areas of highest housing vulnerability.'>"
+I integrated parcel‑sale and rent‑burden data to map where SRO losses intersect with areas of highest housing vulnerability."
 collection: portfolio
 ---